 2013 • Tales of Žužemberk.
 Workshop at European Architecture Students Assembly. Žužemberk, SLO.

 LLRRLLRR is founded by Laura Linsi and Roland Reemaa.
-The practice works on public realm designs, buildings, exhibitions and research projects.
-We value direct contact with the site, its habitants, users, materials and situated resources and knowledge — this leads to practices such self-build, material testing and developing new briefs from the outset in collaboration with communities, material producers and institutions.
+We value direct contact with the site, its habitants, users, materials and situated knowledge and collaborate with local communities, material producers and institutions.

-Currently they teach architecture studios at UAL Central Saint Martins in London and Estonian Academy of Arts in Tallinn and reside between the two countries.
-They are also part of a scenius to establish a new Architecture Faculty in Art Academy of Latvia LMAA due to open in 2023.
-In 2019 the duo received the biennial Estonian Young Architects Prize.
+Currently they teach architecture studios at UAL Central Saint Martins in London and Estonian Academy of Arts in Tallinn and actively participate in reviews and workshops across Europe.
+In 2019 they received the biennial Estonian Young Architects Prize.

 F53, Kettleby House, Barrington Rd, SW97EQ, London, UK, +44 7491812255